tomaszsojka/university-projects-in-C-Cpp/README.md

 # university-projects-in-C-Cpp
-Repository containing all projects made during first two years of university in C and C++.
+Repository containing projects made during first two years of university in C and C++.